-Trading Commodities with Binary Options
+Trading Commodities Binary Options

 Trading commodities is the practice of buying and selling of products which are either extracted from the ground (crude oil, gold, silver, platinum) or are derivatives of products extracted from the ground (natural gas).

-The definition also includes the trading of agricultural products of economic value (corn, wheat, coffee) or derivatives of such products (sugar).
+Trading commodities binary options includes the trading of agricultural products of economic value (corn, wheat, coffee) or derivatives of such products (sugar).
 The principle behind commodity trading is the same principle behind the trading of currencies, stocks and other financial instruments, which is the change in the perceived value of the commodity in question on a day to day basis.
 This change in value is a function of the perception of value by farmers, dealers, traders, and market speculators.
 It is the way a commodity is perceived by market participants in terms of value that determines the demand placed on the commodity and consequently its price.

 Commodities are traded on a spot and futures basis.